ottokruse/generative-ai-toolkit/README.md

 ### Generative AI Toolkit Library

-You can install the `generative_ai_toolkit` and explore how to create reliable agents with it in an IPython notebook or interactive Python shell.
-Proceed to [2.0 Generative AI Toolkit Agent](#20-generative-ai-toolkit-agent).
+You can install the `generative_ai_toolkit` and explore how to create reliable LLM-based applications (such as agents) with it in an IPython notebook or interactive Python shell.
+Proceed to [2.0 Generative AI Toolkit](#20-generative-ai-toolkit).

 ### Examples